georgesnow/MacPassRevealer/README.md

 # MacPassRevealer
 MacPass Plugin - Global Keyboard shortcut to hide/unhide MacPass

-In order to use this plugin you have to check off "Load unsecure plugins" and "Force loading of incompatiable Plugins" This is due to the signing of the mplugin, which you should build locally on your machine.
-I do recommend testing it out before making part of your production use.
+In order to use this plugin you have to check off "Force loading of incompatiable Plugins" You can build locally on your machine.
+Signed version in the most recent release I do recommend testing it out before making part of your production use.

 New Features:

+-Search context for unlocked databases based on app when hotkey is triggered

+-Land focus field locked and unlocked databases

+-Preferences option

 -Lock current database